-This Saturday, September 22nd, is International Rabbit Day!
+Saturday, September 28th, was International Rabbit Day!
 To celebrate, we reached out to Alex Strelzik, the office manager at Broward Avian and Exotic Animal Hospital.
-You might have seen this clinic on the National Geographic show, Dr. K’s Exotic Animal ER, or read about them in Veterinary Practice News.
+You might have seen their practice on the National Geographic show, Dr. K’s Exotic Animal ER, or read about them in Veterinary Practice News.
 We spoke with Alex about rabbit care and some common misconceptions that people have about these adorable creatures.

 Myth #1: Rabbits don’t need to see a vet.